dancaron/Django-ORM/README.md

 Django ORM Standalone Template
 ==============================

 This is a python project template that allows you to use the database components of Django without having to use the rest of Django (i.e. running a web server).
-A typical use case for using this template would be if you are writing a python script and you would like the database functionality provided by Django, but have no need for the request/response functionalty of a client/server web application that Django provides.
+A typical use case for using this template would be if you are writing a python script and you would like the database functionality provided by Django, but have no need for the request/response functionalty of a client/server web application that Django also provides.

 With this project template you can write regular python scripts and use Django's excellent ORM functionality with the database backend of your choice.
 This makes it convienient for Djangonauts to write database driven python applications with the familiar and well polished Django ORM.
 Enjoy.